-Email, social networks, instant messaging, personal data available online – everything on the Internet can be used by cyberstalkers to make inappropriate contact with their victims.
+What do cyberstalkers do?
+In the digital world, cyberstalkers are driven by the same intention as in the real world – to embarrass, threaten, or harass their victims.
+However, they primarily rely on online technology to do it.
+Email, social networks, instant messaging, personal information available online – everything on the Internet can be used by cyberstalkers to make inappropriate contact with their victims.

-Catfishing occurs on social media sites, such as Facebook, when online stalkers create fake user profiles and approach their victims as a friend of a friend or expressing romantic interest.
-To look more like a real person, cyberstalkers sometimes copy profiles of existing users, impersonating their identity.
+Catfishing occurs on social media sites when online stalkers create fake user profiles and approach their victims as a friend of a friend or expressing romantic interest.
+To look more like a real person, cyberstalkers sometimes copy the profiles of existing users, impersonating their identities.

 If you’re adding location check-ins to your Facebook and Instagram posts, you’re making it super easy for a cyber stalker to track you by simply scrolling through your social media profiles.
 When combined together, location-tagged posts can indicate your behavior patterns quite accurately.

 The process is so sneaky that it’s likely you wouldn’t suspect anything strange.
 If just the thought about someone secretly watching you through your webcam gives you shivers, read how you can tell if your camera has been hacked.

 Geotags come in the EXIF format, which is embedded into an image file and can be extracted and viewed with the help of special apps.
 This way, a cyberstalker can learn about your whereabouts.